 GK: Torsten Lindberg

 Torsten Lindberg played club football with Husqvarna IF, IK Tord, Örgryte IS and IFK Norrköping.
-For Sweden, he won a Gold Medal at the 1948 Olympics as the starting keeper.
-However, he served as backup keeper at the World Cup Finals in 1950.
+For Sweden, he won a Gold Medal at the 1948 Summer Olympics as the starting keeper.
+However, he served as backup keeper at the World Cup Finals in 1950, where Sweden finished third.
 He played 19 times for Sweden between 1947 and 1951.

 RB/LB: Arne Månsson

 Born in 1925, Arne Månsson made his debut with Malmö FF in 1944, where he spent his entire career.
 He became a regular starter in 1948.
 He won two league titles with them.
 Between 1949 and 1951, the club went 49 matches without losing a single match.
 He retired in 1955.
 For Sweden, he went to the World Cup Finals in 1950.

 CB/CM: Bertil Nordahl (did not go the WC 1950 Finals)

-Bertil was the eldest of Nordahl brothers.
+Bertil was the eldest of the Nordahl brothers.
 He played for Degerfors IF before the Summer Olympics in 1948 where Sweden won the gold medal.
-After the Olympics, he joined Atalanta in Italy, where he was banned from playing for the national team as a professional footballer.
-He had 15 caps for Sweden.
+After the Olympics, he joined Atalanta in Italy, where he was banned from playing for the Swedish national team because Sweden did not select professional footballers.
+He had 15 caps for Sweden between 1945 and 1948.